We’re going to create a cash forecast for your business right here, right now.

 - Do you have a healthy starting balance one month, that you can use worry-free to invest in yourself or your business?

 - If nothing changes, how does the rest of the year look?

 - If you COULD change something, what would it be?

 What did I tell you?
 That’s a lot of useful information — for a single piece of paper!!!

 Now, when you migrate this quick sketch into a spreadsheet, you can start to add details.
-You can track specific sources of cash, compare your forecasts to what actually happened each month and get better at predicting, start spotting your biggest expenses to make sure your spending makes sense, start calculating your big revenue opportunities, start planning cash triggers for more lucrative months…
+You can track specific sources of cash, compare your forecasts to what actually happened each month and get better at predicting, start spotting your biggest expenses to make sure your spending makes sense, start calculating your big revenue opportunities and start planning cash triggers for more lucrative months.

 Knowledge is power, and this-here piece of paper is just the beginning!